SystemsApproach/foundation/performance.rst

 is generally not introduced in a single physical link, but it can happen when packets experience different queuing delays in a multihop packet-switched network.
-This queuing delay corresponds to the component of latency defined earlier in this section, which varies with time.
+This queuing delay corresponds to the component of latency defined earlier in this chapter, which varies with time.

 .. _fig-jitter: